epfl-ada/ada-2022-project-borroworrob/README.md

 - 25/11/2022: Working on Homework 2
 - 02/12/2022: Submission of Homework 2; Start working on Project Milestone 3
 - 09/12/2022: Finish problem formulation and mathematics, start Github site
-- 16/12/2022: Finish code and works on the github site and start Datastory
+- 16/12/2022: Finish code, works on the github site and start Datastory
 - 23/12/2022: Finish data story, Submission of Project Milestone 3